Public Health Adaptive Systems Studies

 A Centers for Disease Control and Prevention Preparedness and Emergency Response Research Center

 Public Health Adaptive Systems Studies (PHASYS) is one of nine Preparedness and Emergency Response Research Centers (PERRC) funded through the Centers for Disease Control and Prevention's (CDC) Office of Public Health Preparedness and Response (OPHPR), Extramural Research Program.
-Located in the University of Pittsburgh's Graduate School of Public Health (GSPH) Center for Public Health Practice, PHASYS is a multidisciplinary research group which draws faculty from GSPH, the Graduate School of Public and International Affairs, the University of Pittsburgh School of Medicine, Johns Hopkins University School of Medicine, the National Institute of Health's Models of Infectious Disease Agent Study (MIDAS) Center or Excellence, the GSPH Public Health Dynamics Laboratory, and personnel from the Health Officers Association of California.
+Located in the University of Pittsburgh's Graduate School of Public Health Center for Public Health Practice, PHASYS is a multidisciplinary research group which draws faculty from Pitt Public Health, the Graduate School of Public and International Affairs, the University of Pittsburgh School of Medicine, Johns Hopkins University School of Medicine, the National Institute of Health's Models of Infectious Disease Agent Study (MIDAS) Center or Excellence, the Pitt Public Health Public Health Dynamics Laboratory, and personnel from the Health Officers Association of California.

 For more information on the PERRCs go to: